IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 ## Dictionaries

-If we have sets of data related to one another, we may choose to store that data in a dictionary.
-We can create a dictionary using the Dict() function, which we can initialise as an empty dictionary or one storing key, value pairs.
+If you have sets of data related to one another, you may choose to store that data in a dictionary.
+You can create a dictionary using the Dict() function, which you can initialise as an empty dictionary or storing *key* and *value* pairs.

-The syntax of a dictionary is: Dict(key1 => value1, key2 => value2, ...).
+The syntax to create a dictionary is: Dict(key1 => value1, key2 => value2, ...).

 Here is an example of a dictionary.
 We create a dictionary called *phonebook*, with the keys being the names, and the values being the phone numbers.
 ```python